 This guide has been designed for ANZCA and FPM researchers utilising AIRR | ANZCA Institutional Research Repository.

 The ANZCA Institutional Research Repository (AIRR) has been developed to collect, preserve and promote the significant amount of important research published by ANZCA and FPM Fellows and trainees.

 AIRR is an institutional repository that identifies, captures, stores and facilitates retrieval of the research and publication output of ANZCA, FPM and the wider ANZCA community (such as non-funded Fellows, trainees and staff) for the collaborative benefit of local and global clinicians, researchers and health educators.
-It is anticipated that, when launched, Fellows and trainees, will be able to self-submit their research publications and outcomes.
+It is possible for fellows and trainees to register as a user, and once authorised, self-submit their research publications and outcomes.
 The repository provides a single point of access for current and comprehensive research outcomes and a portfolio for ANZCA and FPM researchers/authors on an international scale.